HeleneGenet2023/FCN-for-object-segmentation/README.md

 ## Requirements

-Here are the needed packages to run the script:
+Needed packages to run the script:
-  -os
+- os
-  -Numpy
+- Numpy
-  -Matplotlib
+- Matplotlib
-  -Scikit-Learn
+- Scikit-Learn
-  -Tensorflow (2.x or later)
+- Tensorflow (2.x or later)
-  -Opencv-python
+- Opencv-pytho

 You can run the following command to install these packages: pip install numpy matplotlib scikit-learn tensorflow opencv-python-headless